szuke/xtuple-extensions/docs/TUTORIAL3.md

 mocha source/icecream/test/ice_cream_flavor.js
 ```

-The tests for the business logic-- _you **are** putting your business logic under test, aren't you?_ -- can be achieved by putting the following function in your data object in `/path/to/xtuple-extensions/source/icecream/test/ice_cream_flavor.js`:
+The tests for the business logic can be achieved by putting the following function in your data object in `/path/to/xtuple-extensions/source/icecream/test/ice_cream_flavor.js`:

 ```javascript
 beforeDeleteActions: [{it: "should update the description to and from LITE", action: function (data, done) {